Find out about the Sustainable Movement Corridor project

 Phase 2b

-This phase of the project aims to reduce the traffic at the back entrance of Guildford Train Station, improving the pedestrian crossing and paths.
+This phase of the project aimed to reduce the traffic at the back entrance of Guildford Train Station, improving the pedestrian crossing and paths.